HOW TO CHOOSE GROUT LIKE A PRO

 That’s the million-dollar question!
 If you find it, please send it our way!
 The reality is that you can’t have your cake and eat it too.
 Grout …. at some stage ….. is going to get dirty and will need to be cleaned.
 The higher the usage of the tiled area, the more you’ll often have to clean it #statingtheobvious

-We’ve tried numerous ways to tackle grimy grout and we recommend:
+If you need to tackle grimy grout, we recommend:

 Good old-fashioned elbow grease – just a toothbrush and water are a good way to start getting surface muck off grout.
 Make it a game for the kids in the shower… just don’t let them use that brush for their teeth afterwards.